Submissions

 Note: Student authors submitting their manuscripts to Future Earth: A Student Journal on Sustainability and Environment must be current undergraduate or graduate students enrolled at Thompson Rivers University.
 However, in line with institutional guidelines, students who have recently graduated are eligible to submit articles up to 4 months after their graduation.

-Peer Review Process
+Faculty Review Process

 This peer review process ensures that the published articles meet the highest standards of quality, rigor, and relevance to the field.
 The process is rigorous and impartial and aims to provide constructive feedback to authors while maintaining the integrity and credibility of the journal.